flyaflya/causact/README.md

 front-end into several universal probablistic programming languages (e.g. Stan, Turing, Gen, etc.).

-Using the `causact` package for Bayesian inference is featured in `The Business Analyst's Guide to Business Analytics` available at
+Using the `causact` package for Bayesian inference is featured in `A Business Analyst's Introduction to Business Analytics` available at
 <http://causact.com/>.

 > NOTE: Package is very “alpha” and under active development.
 Breaking